W01fw00d/cooking-with-amateurs/README.md

 npm run dev-back
 ```

-- chemistry-ui as local dependency (for development and testing)
+- chemistry-ui as a local dependency (for development and testing)

 "npm link" is useful, but there are some issues regarding having multiple "react", "react-dom" and "react-router-dom" instances running.